eltonlazzarin/candidate-manager/README.md

 </h1>

 <h3 align="center">
-  Application to manage candidates who are in the selection process at XYZ
+  Application to manage candidates who are in the selection process at Zipyt
 </h3>

 <p align="center"></p>